 How do you measure success in the culinary world?
 Is it about the dining experience, flavor, creativity and skill or is the cash still king regardless of what enters the dining room?
-Should it be based on critical acclaim and Michelin stars or only what coin remains when the curtains close?
-Is it about the culinary success of individuals or the restaurants success as a business?
+Should it reflect critical acclaim and Michelin stars or only what coin remains when the curtains close?
+Is it about the success of individuals or a restaurants success as a business?

 It’s for the same reason that some are happy to pay huge amounts of money for a unique piece of art, while others will scoff and think it’s junk.
 Either way progressive food and art will always get varied reactions from the audience, its hit and miss with success.

 A PASSION FOR BUSINESS

 Cooking is a business, right?
 Also cooking can inspire passion in the participant, very few chefs were crazy about cooking from day one.
 Passion for cooking (not eating) takes time to mature, often growing from a fascination of the unknown.
 There are also career chefs that have no burning passion for cuisine at all, but are extremely successful business men within the industry.

 So what about a chef that owns a gastro bar flipping gourmet burgers all day long?
 Or the airline chefs producing thousands of the same meals every day?
 These professions don’t sound arty or creative but they can be more financially successful than most progressive restaurant in the world.

 The business chefs don’t cook for themselves they are cooking for the people with the goal of generating revenue not michelin stars or social reviews.
 The business chef is trying to deliver a consistent product based on high volume demand while maximising GOP, personal achievements play second fiddle to feeding the masses and fattening the bottom line.
 Reverse this thinking for a passion project and leave just enough cash to float the books, cover wages and keep the chiller full.